In this article

 • Payments: It’s imperative to make your payments on time, every time.
 It’s also a good idea to pay as much of your balance off as you can each month and avoid making minimum payments.

-• Spending: Also be sure to keep your spending in check.
+• Spending: Be sure to keep your spending in check.
 Never spend more than 30% of your credit limit, as doing so will raise your credit utilization rate, potentially harming your credit score.

 • Ask for limit increases: Most lenders won’t automatically increase your limit, but a higher limit could improve your credit score.
 After you’ve used your card properly for at least six months, call the lender and see if you qualify for a credit limit increase.